-The application was referred to the Midland’s chief engineer, John Sydney Crossley, and he reported back on 13 March 1868 that there was no difficulty in providing a siding “about 1000 yards from Rothwell Haigh on the up side of the line,” which indicates precisely the site of the Nibble and Clink shaft as shown on later maps and plans.
+The application was referred to the Midland’s chief engineer John Sydney Crossley.
+He reported back on 13 March 1868 that there was no difficulty in providing a siding “about 1000 yards from Rothwell Haigh on the up side of the line.”
+This indicates precisely the site of the Nibble and Clink shaft as shown on later maps and plans.

-It’s not clear if any railway work was actually done in 1868 as the matter was referred to the Traffic Committee “to consider the necessity for providing the siding,” and the next reference in the minutes wasn’t until 15 August 1871 when the Way and Works Committee ordered “that a plan and estimate be made for constructing sidings for Messrs.
+It’s not clear if any railway work was actually done in 1868 as the matter was referred to the Traffic Committee “to consider the necessity for providing the siding.”
+The next reference in the minutes wasn’t until 15 August 1871 when the Way and Works Committee ordered “that a plan and estimate be made for constructing sidings for Messrs.
 Clay & Co. near Woodlesford at the Midland Company’s cost on Midland ground.”
-It’s possible this refers to an extension of a siding built between 1868 and 1871 but it’s also likely that work on sinking the new shaft had been slow or had not even started, and a railway siding hadn’t yet been built.
+It’s possible this refers to an extension of a siding built between 1868 and 1871 but it’s also likely that work on sinking the new shaft had been slow, or had not even started, and a railway siding hadn’t yet been built.

 The articles refer to the beds of coal to be worked under the Meynell-Ingram lease including the Bright Coal and Top Bed or Little Coal, along with the much deeper and potentially more lucrative Beeston Bed.
 It’s more than likely then that the Nibble and Clink shaft at Woodlesford was finally completed, using part of the new capital, during 1872.